 What is DEX?

 DEX, Direct Exchange, is a form of electronic data interchange, EDI, used by direct store delivery, DSD, distributors to electronically send their delivery information, invoices and or credit memos, to the retailer at the time of delivery.
+DEX is the industry standard where any vendor who is DEX capable is able to electronically send their invoices to any retailer that is DEX capable, regardless of who that vendor or retailer is using for their DEX software.
 DEX has been around for many years and is used by all major grocery retailers as well as numerous smaller chains and convenience stores.

 Benefits of DEX

 DEX allows the retailer to electronically receive the invoice from the distributor at the time the product is delivered.
 This eliminates the cost of manual data entry as well as the elimination of data input errors.
 Additionally the electronic importing means the data is in the system at the time of delivery which is important to keep inventory accurate.
 It also eliminates invoice processing times which may impact terms of payment regulations.
 DEX also allows for the checking of quantities, prices and authorized products.
 This will guarantee that what is on the invoice is what is received at the correct cost as well as eliminating unknown product getting to checkout.
 The majority of the benefits of DEX are on the retailer’s side.
 Retailers can encourage distributors to DEX by offering incentives such as giving receiving priority to those with DEX capable handhelds.
 If there is a waiting line to be checked in, those distributors who can DEX move ahead of those who can not.